designloud/swellenterprise-wp-plugin/README.txt

 A plugin that connects your website to the SWELLEnterprise services.

-Major features in Akismet include:
+Major features in SWELLEnterprise include:

 * Connects wordpress with Laravel.
 * Two way syncing functionality.